gshanemiller/reinvent/doc/kv_rpc_design.md

 * Good: Initialization of NIC resources: each RXQ/TXQ is created, assigned, pinned to a HW core either doing RXQ, TXQ alone or both
 * Good: Through configuration the entry point can be tailored for clients or servers
+* Mixed: The client thread doesn't know what RPCs to run; example hard-coded KV code isn't realistic.
+The client will likely have to get real RPCs from a queue or other point of IPC injection.
+The Reinvent library can't know what that is.
+On the hand, that application code is free to read from conventional kernel sockets if desired so specialty DPDK RPC protocol is not forced onto clients at the point RPCs ultimately start
+* Mixed: As written the client code is *blocking*.
+The client TXQ thread can't talk to `endpoint1` until `endpoint` is done
 * Maybe bad: The number of clients typically far exceeds the number of servers.
 One time setup of client lcores is possibly too restrictive
-* Bad: The client thread doesn't know what RPCs to run; hard-coded KV code isn't realistic.
-The client will likely have to get real RPCs from a queue or other point of injection.
-The Reinvent library can't know what that is
-* Bad: Neither the client or server loops as shown have session management, and the issue of mutating session state while sessions slots are concurrently mutated is unclear
+* Bad: The issue of mutating session state while its sessions slots are concurrently mutated is unclear
-* Bad: The server loops as shown chose whether or not delegating happens and how it happens.
+* Bad: The server loops as shown chose whether or not delegation happens and how it happens.
 We might prefer to the client request to specify this behavior
 * Bad: Delegating to a worker thread leaves open how the response is sent back.
 Which TXQ?
 Which lcore?
 Where is the hand off?
-* There's no reference to sessions slots; there's no indication how server RXQ handlers know requests are complete
+* Bad: There's no reference to sessions slots; there's no indication how server RXQ handlers know requests are complete so request processing can start
+* Bad: If RXQ/TXQ handling in the client or server is in separate threads, it will complicate packet drop/loss.
+Resent packets will have to flow from the RXQ only to be handed off to the TXQ

 To fix these problems let's start server side.
 While the number of clients is unknown, server clusters are pre-configured.
-There is a fixed amount of hardware that can participate in a session.
-By static routing we've already established how clients choose sessions to participate in, and eRPC session management helps clarify how session/RPC state can be pre-coordinated before RPC packets are in-flight.
+There is a fixed amount of hardware that can participate in a session when the server is started.
+By static routing we've already established how clients choose sessions to participate in, and eRPC session management clarifies how session/RPC state can be pre-coordinated before RPC packets are in-flight.
 To eliminate pointless copying of possibly large responses, the server can delegate request work in a distinguished TXQ lcore through inter-thread hand-off, or through a worker.
 A worker, again if we're not copying responses or risking data races, must have its own TXQ.
 Copying the response from the worker to a TXQ lcore through a second inter-thread hand-off undoes the work we set out to eliminate.

 Our options are: